Table of Contents

 • Production: assigns the total site production to the selected meter

 • Introduction: assigns the total site introduction to the selected meter.
 The imported will be assigned to the imported register of the rule meter and the exported from the site to the exported register.
-Useful for visualizing a deducted introduction.
+Useful for visualizing a deduced introduction.

 • Unmeasured: assigns the unmeasured from the site to the selected meter